RarelyCharlie/rarelycharlie.github.io/_guide/harm.md

 QUIZ
 {:.dummyquiz}

-# Mental disorders and harm
+# Mental disorders and harm—I

-This section looks at five categories of mental disorder that can be associated with chats about harm.
+This section and the next look at six categories of mental disorder that can be associated with chats about harm.
 This is just an overview.
 There are further examples in Part II because the details might be upsetting or triggering to some listeners.
+First, depression, OCD and PTSD.

 ### Depression